CrystalExch/Crystal-Contracts/README.md

 call to registerUser() from markets has the protocol as msg.sender, either delegate call or forward the actual caller

 registeruser in getamountsin/getamounts out is duplicate and unnecessary, already handled in market

+on batch cancel options needs to let you specify whether to use internal balance for quotetoken basetoken and maybe input output not just input output